 While many have speculated over the potential of impeaching Pres.
 Barack Obama, several members of Congress have finally filed.

 A resolution written by Rep. Tom Rice (R-SC) claims Obama should be impeached for his defiance against the Constitution.
 The congressman officially stated the purpose of initiating the impeachment process was to “bring a civil action for declaratory or injunctive relief to challenge certain policies and actions taken by the executive branch.”

 A large number of articles falsely declaring that Congress has started impeachment proceedings against President Obama have circulated widely on the Internet since Barack Obama took office in January 2009, most of them spoofs from well known fake news web site.
 A similar item from February 2014 (quoted above) is not a spoof, but it’s just as false.

 In December 2013, Representative Tom Rice of South Carolina introduced

 A group of House Republicans is pushing a resolution to bring legal action against President Barack Obama for overstepping his authority in executive orders.

-Other than in the general sense of expressing disapproval of the President's actions, nothing about this resolution has anything to do with the constitutional impeachment process: it does not initiate formal impeachment hearings against President Obama, nor is it a step towards removing him from office.
+Other than in the general sense of expressing disapproval of the President’s actions, nothing about this resolution had anything to do with the constitutional impeachment process: it did seek to initiate formal impeachment hearings against President Obama, nor was it a step towards removing him from office.

-Although 104 cosponsors (all of them Republicans) signed onto the STOP resolution, no action has been taken on it by Congress since it was introduced two months ago: it has not been passed, voted upon, or even put up for a vote.
-It was immediately referred to the Committee on Rules and the Committee on House Administration, and GovTrack's methodology gives it only a 25% chance of ever clearing committee.
+Although 119 cosponsors (all of them Republicans) ultimately signed onto the STOP resolution, no action was ever taken on it by Congress after it was introduced to the House: it was not passed, voted upon, or even put up for a vote.
+It was immediately referred to the Committee on Rules and the Committee on House Administration, and it languished there until the end of the 113th Congress in January 2015.